Kolsai Lakes national park: the ultimate travel guide

 Also keep in mind that Saty is still 15 kilometer from the lakes.
 You will need to book a taxi in Saty to bring you to the lakes or hitchhike.
 Don’t get out at the entrance gate where you will have to pay a park fee.
 From there it is also still 8 kilometers to the first lake.

-Kaindy lake is probably the hardest to get to on your own as there is no public transport and the road is in a bad condition.
+Kaindy Lake: Kaindy lake is probably the hardest to get to on your own as there is no public transport and the road is in a bad condition.
 However, in Saty it is pretty easy to arrange a taxi to Kaindy lake for the one hour drive.
 Most homestays will help you out.

-Tours to the Kolsai lakes & lake Kaindy
+Tours to the Kolsai lakes

-The second time I rented a car as I made a larger loop around Almaty including other stops such as Issyk Lake, the Charyn Canyon and Altyn Emel.
+The second time I rented a car as I made a larger loop around Almaty including other stops such as the Charyn Canyon and Altyn Emel.
 We received several quotes from tour agencies and in the end renting a car with two people was cheaper.

-Where to sleep at the Kolsai Lakes
+Accomodation at the Kolsai Lakes

 Where to eat at the Kolsai Lakes